How long have you been guiding in the Keys?

 Should I book more than one day?

-I fully understand budgetary restraints when it comes to booking a fishing trip.
+I fully understand budgetary constraints when it comes to booking a fishing trip.
 It’s not cheap.
-The truth is, booking multiple days only increases your odds.
-You never know what Mother Nature is going to throw at us and chances are we’re going to be dealing with something: wind, cloud cover or fish with lockjaw.
+The truth is if you can pull it off, booking multiple days only increases your odds.
+You never know what Mother Nature is going to throw at us and chances are we’re going to be dealing with something: wind, water temperature, cloud cover or fish with lockjaw.
 Booking multiple days only increases your chances of success.

 Where do you leave from?